bgutierrezra/getcleandata/CodeBook.md

 # Description of Script and variables to solve final project (Getting and Cleaning Data course)

+### run_analysis.R does the following:
+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive activity names.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-### Assumptions: original unzipped data files should reside in the following path of working directory: ~/data/UCI HAR Dataset
+### Assumptions: original unzipped data files reside in the following path of working directory: ~/data/UCI HAR Dataset

 ### Initialize environment